The Irish Architectural Archive

 - View as map

-45 Merrion Square, Dublin City Centre, Dublin, Republic of Ireland
+45 Merrion Square, Dublin City Centre, Dublin,

 The Irish Architectural Archive was established in 1976 to collect and preserve material of every kind relating to the architecture of the entire island of Ireland, and make it available to the public.